Filtrations on Springer fiber cohomology and Kostka polynomials: Introduction

 \subsection{Acknowledgements}

 The first author was partially supported by EPSRC grant EP/N005058/1.
-The second author was partially supported by NSF Grant DMS-1406553.
-We would like to thank Pavel Etingof for useful discussions.
-The authors are grateful to the University of Glasgow for the hospitality provided during the workshop ``Symplectic representation theory'', where part of this work was done, and the second author to the 2015 Park City Mathematics Institute for an excellent working environment.
+The second author was partially supported by NSF grant DMS-1406553.
+We would like to thank Pavel Etingof for useful discussions, and his permission to use the results on filtrations (a special case of joint work with the second author).
+The authors are grateful to the University of Glasgow for the hospitality provided during the workshop ``Symplectic representation theory'', where part of this work was done, and the second author to the 2015 Park City Mathematics Institute and to the Max Planck Institute for Mathematics in Bonn for their excellent working environments.